porterhq/porter/Readme.md

 ## tl;dr

-With Oceanify setup, you can write your webpages like this:
+With Oceanify, you can write web pages and applications in old style:

 ```html
 <!DOCTYPE html>